Best Scenic Spots on Drive Around Lake Tahoe

-By this point in your drive, you might be getting hungry….so just past Eagle Rock is my favorite restaurant in Lake Tahoe: Sunnyside Resort & Lodge.
-They’ve got a massive outdoor deck & it’s a favorite spot with locals, many who bring their boats & park on Sunnyside’s main dock, while enjoying lunch views over the lake.
+By this point in your drive, you might be getting hungry….so just past Eagle Rock is my favorite Tahoe restaurant: Sunnyside Resort & Lodge.
+They’ve got a massive outdoor deck & it’s a favorite with locals, many who bring boats & park along Sunnyside’s main dock, while enjoying lunch views over the lake.

 4. Fanny Bridge in Tahoe City

-This is our most humorous stop on the list: good old Fanny Bridge in Tahoe City!
+This is the funniest stop on the list: good old Fanny Bridge in Tahoe City!
 Right off the main drag (Hwy 89), you’ll cross a bridge when entering the city: look to your right & you’ll see all kinds of people enjoying the view & leaning over the bridge: hence the name.
-Two great places to stop here are right across the street: the Dam Cafe if you’re looking for good coffee & sandwiches, or the River Grill for something fancier.
+Two great places to stop here: the Dam Cafe if you’re looking for good coffee & sandwiches, or River Grill for something fancier.

 5. Gar Woods Restaurant

 Gar Woods in Carnelian Bay is my second favorite lakeside restaurant in Tahoe!
-And like Sunnyside ~ you can drive your boat right up & park it on their dock if you choose.
+And like Sunnyside ~ you can drive your boat right up & park it on their dock.
 Gar Woods is known for having a more rambunctious atmosphere, largely due to their legendary Wet Woody rum drinks!
 Just make sure you have a designated driver if you stop here…

 6. Sand Harbor

-The main thing you need to know about Sand Harbor is…..GET THERE EARLY!!!
+The main thing you need to know about Sand Harbor is…..GET HERE EARLY!!!
 This is the most popular beach in Lake Tahoe, & if you’ve seen any Instagram paddle-boarding pics of Tahoe: chances are, they were taken here.
-The parking lot opens at 8AM & costs $10 cash to enter ~ but if you’re just driving around the lake & only want to take photos, look for a turn-out on the highway or approach via boat or paddle board (which can be rented in nearby Incline Village).
+The parking lot opens at 8AM & costs $10 cash to enter ~ but if you just want to take photos, look for a turn-out on the highway, or approach via boat or paddle board (which can be rented in nearby Incline Village).

 7. Secret Cove

 Secret Cove is less well-known than Sand Harbor, but just as gorgeous: & there’s a parking lot here as well.
-At 3PM on a Wednesday, I was able to sneak into one of the only parking spots ~ & though I could’ve hiked down to the beach, I chose to stay up top & grab a shot of the cove from above.
+At 3PM on a Wednesday, I was able to sneak into one of the only parking spots ~ & though I could’ve hiked down to the beach, I stayed up top & got a shot of the cove from above.
 There aren’t many amenities here, but it’s a great spot for hikers & dog-walkers, as the trail is dog-friendly.

 8. Logan Shoals View Point

-Finally, we come to Logan Shoals Vista Point ~ which is a hidden gem.
-It’s just south of Glenbrook, & you’ve got a couple options here: stay up top & take photos (there are bathrooms here as well), or do like I did & hike the steep trail down to the shoreline (Charlie & I hiked down!) & enjoy a fantastic mile-long, sandy path along the lake.
+Finally, we come to Logan Shoals Vista Point ~ a hidden gem.
+It’s just south of Glenbrook, & you’ve got a couple options here: stay up top & take photos (there are bathrooms here too), or hike the steep trail down to the shoreline (Charlie & I hiked down!) & enjoy a fantastic mile-long, sandy path along the lake.

 Best Scenic Spots on Drive Around Lake Tahoe

-Those are some of my favorite places to stop while driving around Lake Tahoe, & they’ll definitely give you a great feel for the lake & plenty of photo ops!
-With our drive ending in South Lake Tahoe, if you’re looking for a great place to stay on the lake: try the upscale Landing Resort & Spa ~ which is also pet-friendly.
+Those are some of my favorite stops on the drive around Tahoe: they’ll definitely give you a great feel for the lake & plenty of photo ops.
+With our drive ending in South Tahoe, if you’re looking for a great place to stay on the lake: try the gorgeous Landing Resort & Spa ~ which is also pet-friendly.